cendrizzi/octoprint-mini-howto/README.md

 4. Change the configured timezone via “Localization Options” > “Timezone”.

 #### OctoPrint Setup (web interface)
-Finally we are really to setup your mini printer and OctoPrint stuff
+Finally we are ready to setup your Mini printer with OctoPrint

 ##### Print bed & build volume